 To the edge of town, at the end of Calle 4, there is a giant arch (Alto de La Virgen) with the mother Mary on top; it’s not exactly an attraction but it’s a fairly interesting bit of architecture.

 If you’re a meat-lover, head over to Piqueteadero El Oriente at the top of Carrera 3, where you can order a giant platter of different meats for barely the price of a burger in the UK.
 It looks like a car park with tables in it but the food is fantastic.

 Where to stay in Choachi

-There aren’t a huge number of accommodation options in the centre of town; most places for tourists are more retreat-style lodges that take advantage of the valley’s incredible hillsides.
+There aren’t a huge number of amazing accommodation options in the centre of town; most places for tourists are more retreat-style lodges that take advantage of the valley’s incredible hillsides.
 But if you don’t mind compromising on mod-cons and are hoping to try a bit of glamping, the valleys around Choachí are absolutely perfect for you.
 There are tiny houses to cabins to yurts to fincas to choose from.

 We stayed at a breath-taking place called the Unkai tiny house as part of La Minga project.
 This was Andy’s Christmas present and it was not a cheap stay – £133 for 2 nights on AirBnB – but it was oh-so-amazing.
 Having a lodge like this to yourself (complete with a bedroom on the mezzanine floor and a wood fire for us to use at night) in the middle of the forest is just insane after over a year of living in hostels.